calimero-archive/docs/docs/getting_started/contract_management.md

 ![](../../static/img/contract-deployed-page.png)

-Deployed contracts page shows the list of deployed contracts for your specific shard.
+Deployed Contracts page shows the list of deployed contracts for your specific shard.
 Installed contracts can be deployed to the blockchain.
 To deploy your contract:

 - Select the contract you want to deploy
 - Add your contract ID